robibrutoczki/website/README.md

 The Skills cards idea came from StudentExampleProjectGradeFive .
 Some of the text I used and edited also from StudentExampleProjectGradeFive .

-I used almost everything what I have learned from the course.